Skip to Content

 We filled our full day in Edinburgh with kids with a walk along the Royal Mile, visits to Calton Hill, the Edinburgh Castle and Princes Street Gardens then ended with the National Museum of Scotland.
 It was a bit of a whirlwind tour of the best things to do in Edinburgh with kids.

-image of kids sitting on cannon at Edinburgh Castle
+kids sitting on cannon at Edinburgh Castle.

 Our kids had so much fun at the National Museum of Scotland, yet we hadn’t even scratched the surface.
 They were both super excited when we gave them the option to go back the next day.